 Following the 2013 actuarial valuation, the Trustees and the Employer agreed to calculate the liabilities in a way that explicitly focuses on this objective, with Lazard's contributions set to target this 2030 objective.
-The contributions agreed with the Employer as part of the 2016 valuation are consistent with this objective.
-We intend to keep this under review at future valuations.
+The contributions agreed with the Employer as part of the 2019 valuation are consistent with this.
+We intend to keep Employer contribution levels under review at future valuations.